 return to their bodies.

-This adventure is good.
+This adventure is good, maybe great.
 There’s annoyances of overwriting, agency, its easy to just take the treasure and GTFO, the parasite is 6 HD which is on the brutal side if you have a lvl 1 party, a bit too heavy on the save or die bullshit and barring the more readable layout, I am not even sure the Revised addition is strictly better.
 There’s an artificiality to a lot of Zaks writing that makes it hard to get invested in his imaginary worlds.
 But the cult is suitably horrific, I like the exposition via tomes and references, there’s effective use of foreshadowing and buildup of tension, interactive elements of hidden depth, faction play, OH SHIT THE UNDEAD and plenty of fucked up shit to mess around with.
 Probably the most quintessentially Lotfp adventure, and an acid test for you to see if the line is anything you’d be into. ***